mojaloop/poc-architecture/README.md

 3. Tracing Support - [#1417](https://github.com/mojaloop/project/issues/1417)
 4. Helm charts for deployment [#1434](https://github.com/mojaloop/project/issues/1434)
 5. Add support for currency specific ISO precision validations (validation as part of transfer handler or perhaps commands/events?)
-6. Non-inflight Long-term Persistant Storage for Reporting (contains full history of transfers, transfer-state-changes, position-state-changes, participants, etc)
+6. Non-inflight Long-term Persistent Storage for Reporting (contains full history of transfers, transfer-state-changes, position-state-changes, participants, etc)
 7. Assign completed transfers to a Settlement Window
-8. ...
+8. Make sure all interfaces start with an 'I' and types start with 'T'
+9. Maybe??
+Move the aggregate load logic to the base class (not throwing), so the higher level implementation can start by verifying if the rootEntity exists and checking for consistency
+10. Implement log guards on methods, to avoid parameter expansion (that respects LOG_LEVEL)

 ## Known Issues